mimiyin/collective-play-s21/README.md

 #### Assignment: Sending Inputs
    * [Post your assignments here](https://github.com/mimiyin/collective-play-s21/wiki/Assignments#week-2-hello-sockets)
       * Write a short blog post describing something you do that is absurd.
       * Pick an input and send it over sockets.
-   * Diagram your homework assignment and post it to the homework page.
+      * Diagram your homework assignment.
          * Include a server and some clients.
          * Label events with event names and draw and arrow to specify the direction of data flow.
          * Specify the data being sent with each event. (e.g. What would it look like if you console logged it?)
          * Bonus points if you also diagram the logic in your client sketch.
    * *Remote:*
       * Bring 5 objects that mean something to you.
 Bring 5 objects that don't mean anything to you.
    * *In-person:*